Zandrr/Zandrr.github.io/_posts/2014-04-26-Introduction-to_APIs.md

 1) node installed

 2) running on linux or mac.
-If you're running windows you're probably doing it wrong.
+Let's be real people, if we're not playing games, we don't need Windows.

 3) some knowledge of javascript